ZSH64/lan/01-interview.md

 We have loads of DevOps stuff here.
 This is one of the applications.
 We have loads of DevOps metrics and Dashboard stuff like that.
 We work primerly on Garrafana.
 There is Promethouse metrics.
 It is bit noisy at the moment we need to do some cleaning extra.
 So Part of the problem at the moment is that we grow so rapidly taht we all need a staff which wasnot necessary to sastain application as we ..
-But now we need to somebody else to help us with cleaning, extera, so putting some operational oversight lets put  it that way, and hepling us.
+But now we need somebody else to help us with cleaning, extra, so putting some operational oversight, let's put it that way, and helping us.
 It is not about building anything from scratch; it is more about sustaining what we have at the moment and helping us sustain this entire ship. if that makes sence.

 **Interviewee**: Understood, yes.